shahryarjb/shahryarjb/README.md

 ### Hey, I'm Shahryar Tavakkoli 👋
 I'm a software engineer and a freelancer, building high-performance, resilient distributed systems.
 I do almost all of my work in Elixir, PHP, and Swift.
 I have built several libraries to make it easier to develop and test application software.
-I have extensive knowledge of Test-Driven development (TDD).
+I have extensive knowledge of Domain-driven design (DDD).
 My interests include creating fault-tolerant, distributed systems utilizing Elixir and OTP.

 ---